MCBAP Certifications

 • Presenting papers – Applicants may earn up to 6 contact hours for an initial application or per one-year certification period for presenting a paper at a state or national conference.

 Supervision is defined as a formal, systematic process that focuses on skill development and integration of knowledge.
-Some things to keep in mind:

 Applicants (with the exception of the CCJP-M) are required to pass the IC&RC exam relevant to the credential sought.
-Some things to keep in mind:

 • Applicants must successfully complete the exam within the previous 10 years of the date of application submission.